Get involved with our dogs and puppies

 From the time our puppies are born, they begin training to become life-changing Guide Dogs.
 They rely on lots of special people throughout their journey, and that’s where volunteers like you come in.

-We are always looking for Puppy Raisers to care for a future Guide Dog for a six to twelve month period, introducing the pup to all of the environments they will need to be comfortable working in when they are a Guide Dog.
+You could be a Puppy Raiser for a six month period, introducing the pup to all of the environments they will need to be comfortable working in when they are a Guide Dog.

 - bath and vet appointments

 *Where possible, lessons will be in your home or in your local area to ensure our puppies are trained in a range of environments.

 We will provide all the support and associated costs you need while raising a puppy, including food, toys, health requirements etc. All you need to give is your love and time.

 Staff from our Puppy Raising Program will be available to answer any questions or offer support with anything you may need.
 Puppy Raisers can access support from our team by phone or email.